lmoss/onesharp/_build/html/_sources/index.md

 The intended readers are students of certain areas of computer science, mathematics, philosophy, or other fieds.
 It it aimed at anyone who frequently encounters the topics of the book and has the needed mathematical background to read it.
-That background is a standard familiarity with mathematical notation and discourse.
+That background is a working familiarity with mathematical notation and discourse.
 One should know how to read mathematics.
 But beyond that, nothing is really assumed.
 There are places where it would be good to have seen some basic topics in areas like logic, set theory, and computer programming; I hope to have provided enough background on those to make what is here accessible.